-As described in An Overview of Item Status, each item in SystemWeaver has its own status, e.g., Work, Released, etc.
+As described in An Overview of Item Status, each item in SystemWeaver has its own status, e.g., Work, Frozen, Released, or CS Released.

 By default, when viewing items in the structure tree, you will be able to see the version # of each item and if there is a next version available.

 Viewing all Versions of an Item

 Because versioning is so central to SystemWeaver, there is a view dedicated to it.
 The Versions view provides an overview of the version history of an item, and lets you change versions, and easily compare the different versions.

 SystemWeaver is a highly collaborative environment, and allows for the reuse of items which means all items in the database can potentially be reused multiple times in a model or in multiple models in the database.
 An item can be included any number of times as parts in a structure and this can result in different versions of the same item being included in a given structure.